decatur/formchen/README.md

 Generate HTML forms and bind hierarchical and tabular data with the help of [JSON Schema](https://json-schema.org).

-Form-Chen supports master-detail relationships and undo/redo management.
+Form-Chen supports master-detail relationships and undo/redo transaction management.

 It uses [grid-chen](https://github.com/decatur/grid-chen) to produce Excel-like web-components for tabular (aka table/grid/matrix) data.

-Edits on the original object are emitted as standard [JSON Patch](https://tools.ietf.org/html/rfc6902).
+Edits on the original object are emitted as standard [JSON Patch](https://tools.ietf.org/html/rfc6902), which can be directly passed to the back end.

 Optionally, object properties can be specified by [JSON Pointers](https://tools.ietf.org/html/rfc6901) to be bound to given HTML-elements.

+Form-Chen is written in plain EcmaScript 2017 modules and can be directly imported as such with any modern browser.

 # Usage